-We work on primary / intermediate dances, based on the dancers’ experience.
+We work on primary / intermediate dances, based on the dancers’ experience and skills.
 Dances at this level include fast footwork, high jumps, and complicated rhythms, so the classes focus on learning the movements and techniques they require.

 Primary class is suitable for dancers who have good basic technique and know some of the primary level steps.

 Intermediate class is suitable for dancers with strong basic technique, the ability to learn combinations quickly, and knowledge of some of the intermediate level steps.

 In these levels dancers should have several years of experience in Irish dance.

 Have you always admired the choreographies of Riverdance or Lord of the Dance?
 Have you always wanted to be able to improvise steps and develop your own choreographies for any genre of music?